KennaSecurity/Kenna-Actions/README.md

 # GitHub Action for Kenna Toolkit

-This is a GitHub Action for invoking the [Kenna Toolkit](https://github.com/KennaPublicSamples/toolkit) and uploading data  APIs to Kenna.
+This is a GitHub action to invoke the [Kenna Toolkit](https://github.com/KennaPublicSamples/toolkit) and upload data  APIs to Kenna.

 ## Example Workflows